ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/buildings/README.md

    - the second one is the probability that a given building is not cooled.
 It is then mandatory that, since those two values represent the parameters of a probability distribution, they must be set such that their summation must be equal to 1;
 7) Heating system probability in the same way as for cooling system probability;
-8) Estimated yearly energy demand per household expressed in kWh.
+8) Estimated yearly energy demand per household expressed in kWh (electricity, cooling and heating).

 Please notice that the database might consist of not totally reliable data especially about population and families per building, since stochastic methods building gross floor area based for values assignation have been employed.
 No economic and social factors have been taken into account for achieving that estimate.